Beyond Midnight

 Beyond Midnight was a South African radio horror anthology series that ran from 1968 to 1970 on Springbok Radio.
 The program "was a replacement series for SF'68.
 Michael McCabe served as producer, and adapted stories for both series.
 Unlike its sci-fi predecessor, Beyond Midnight served up stories with a supernatural bent."
-The show was sponsored by Biotex and futured the tagline "Just Soak, Just Soak, Just Soak in Biotex."
+The show was sponsored by Biotex and featured the tagline "Just Soak, Just Soak, Just Soak in Biotex."

 Episodes

-As the recordings of several episodes have been lost (especially towards the end of its run) and their plots are not available.
+As the recordings of several episodes have been lost (especially towards the end of its run) some plots are not available.